If you want to know how to stop a divorce, watch Coach Lee’s video above as he gives direction and encouragement and then read on.

 Mistakes If You Want To Stop Your Divorce

-Sometimes you have to know what you can’t do when you have a desired result.
+Sometimes you have to know what you can’t do when you have a desired goal, outcome or result.

 If you want to stop your divorce, you must demand discipline of yourself so that you don’t do the following: